OpenSourceKyle/OpenSourceKyle.github.io/_pages/my-tattoos-and-their-meanings.md

 ### "KYLE"
 ####

 Kyle is my middle name.
 Previously, it was only ever used by my parents when I was in trouble.
 Now, I embrace the troublesome and devious memory of Kyle (which has coincidentally become a meme).
-Brandon is the old, adolescent, people-pleasing past, and Kyle is my future badass.
+My old name is the adolescent, people-pleasing past, and Kyle is my future badass.
 Kyle does not give a shit what other people think or wants; I act for myself.

-# XX XXX XXXX
-## Left Forearm
-### Abstract Mountain Range
-####

-Chapters of Life:
-- Abstract mountain range (Eagle's Peak): Colorado
+Yes, of course I am badass ;)

 # XX XXX XXXX
 ## Right arm sleeve